apuna12/LetsDream/README.md

 Statistics
     - change the fourth statistic chart to another style
-    - try to adjust second statistic
+    - try to adjust statistics
     - add first statistic
 Vyber mena
     - Add button for showing all activity for every user in admin mode and current logged user for non admin user